76 Stadium Drive

 biophysics, spectroscopy, microscopy, optics, modelingView Elaine's CV

-I am an assistant professor at Mansfield University, where I teach physics and an occasional chemistry course.
+I am an associate professor at Mansfield University, where I teach physics and an occasional chemistry course.
 I have a broad background in both chemistry and physics, and specialize in using optical methods to investigate biophysical phenomena.
 I am currently researching tardigrades, and the effects of micro- and nano-plastic particles on a variety of different organisms, in collaboration with colleagues in the Biology Department.

 - Ph.D.: Cornell University (Physics, advisor: Dr. Watt Webb)